OfficialLingLing/Elgato_4K_sRGB_EDID/README.md

 This guide will help you set up your Elgato 4K60 Pro MK.2 for precise colors by using a custom EDID file and configuring various settings in NVIDIA Control Panel and Windows Color Management.

+## Background
+The most common issue that users encounter with the Elgato 4K60 Pro MK.2 while recording in OBS is related to color inaccuracies when capturing.
+This often arises due to the Elgato OBS driver having the "Video Proc Amp" default set to 127 instead of a neutral 128.
+Additionally, there's a mismatch in the default color space which causes additional inconsistencies in color representation.
+Elgato should really address and fix their OBS driver's default settings to prevent these discrepancies and provide users with more accurate color representation out of the box.

 > **Disclaimer:** This setup has only been tested with NVIDIA drivers and is meant for capturing 4K 60hz SDR.
 Ensure that Elgato 4K Capture Utility is closed before using OBS!

 ## Part 1: Setup Custom EDID in the Elgato 4K Capture Utility